ray-project/ray/doc/source/rllib.rst

     - Scalable primitives for developing new algorithms
     - Shared models between algorithms

-You can find the code for RLlib `on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.
+You can find the code for RLlib `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.

 RLlib currently provides the following algorithms: